-Consider what families in other countries serve and eat to celebrate the birth of Jesus Christ.
+Consider what families in other countries serve to celebrate the birth of Christ.

 Moving on to the more substantial part of the meal, the French look to poultry, usually stuffed with chestnuts, and other fowl, such as pheasant.
 There’s no strict rule and the choice often depends on the region.
 Next up is the cheese course (obviously served with the appropriate wine), and then a dessert.
 If you’re in Provence you might have the choice of 13 desserts, mostly containing dried fruits, to represent Jesus and the 12 Apostles.
 Otherwise the popular Yule log is a must-have to finish off the day’s festivities.

 Like the French, Brazilians also start celebrations on Christmas Eve, continuing long into Christmas morning.
 The family often gathers together to eat a chester, which is a large chicken with more meat, as well as some salted-cod known as bacalhau.
 Due to the hot temperatures, Brazilians don’t opt for a gravy dinner but cold side dishes including salads, fruits, nuts, and bowls of rice.
 Dessert consists of the popular dried-fruit sweet bread, panettone, or rabanadas, a type of French toast.
 However, if you’re in the south of the country you may get a helping of strudel, thanks to the German influence.
 Of course a few exotic fruits will also grace the table for a bit of light refreshment.